Where You Cannot Park With a Disabled Badge

 Taxi Ranks

 Taxi ranks are reserved exclusively for licensed taxis.
 Blue Badge holders cannot park here under any circumstances.
+Taxi ranks are treated as operational highway space rather than parking space.
+Because they must remain immediately available for licensed taxis, Blue Badge concessions never apply, even for short stops.

 Loading Bays